 The padded laptop sleeve

-Whilst I am super grateful Osprey included a padded laptop sleeve in this bag, I cannot help but feel it could be in a better place.
+Whilst I am super grateful Osprey included a padded laptop sleeve in this bag, I can’t help but feel it could be in a better place.
 Rather than being inside the main compartment, as close to your back as possible, it is in the front pocket.
 This means, if you have quite a heavy machine, you really notice the weight dragging your bag down.

 The placement is also a bit awkward.
 Once your laptop is in the sleeve, it prevents the bag from bulging as much as usual.
 This causes you to lose a small amount of valuable space.